-Contractor shall operate the following Older Americans Act (OAA) program(s): a Congregate Nutrition, Home Delivered Meals and Supplemental Home Delivered Meals, and Transportation Programs.
+Contractor shall operate the following Older Americans Act (OAA) program(s): a Congregate Nutrition, Employment, and Information and Assistance Program.
 Services described in this Exhibit B - Amendment One reflect program funding and payment method during fiscal year July 1, 2014 through June 30, 2015; Funding Period A, July 1, 2014 through September 30, 2014 and Funding Period B, October 1, 2014 through June 30, 2015.
-This program shall operate in accordance with the California Department of Aging (CDA) and/or state licensing regulations, applicable federal laws, and the standards and requirements established by Aging and Adult Services (AAS) of San Mateo County.
+These programs shall operate in accordance with the California Department of Aging (CDA) and/or state licensing regulations, applicable federal laws, and the standards and requirements established by Aging and Adult Services (AAS) of San Mateo County.